 Courtroom Audio Visual Requests

-If you wish to reserve audio visual equipment for use during a court proceeding, you must complete the AV Request form at least 48 hours prior to your scheduled court date.
+If you wish to reserve AV equipment for use during a court proceeding, you must complete the AV Request form at least 48 hours prior to your scheduled court date.
 Please be aware that submitting a request does not guarantee use of equipment on the requested date.
 Someone will contact you after receiving the request.

-There is no cost to reserve or use the audio/visual equipment.
+There is no cost to use the audio/visual equipment.
 However, Chester County does not provide personnel to operate the equipment during a trial or court proceeding.
 Our staff will set up and test the equipment, and troubleshoot if needed, but will not remain in the Courtroom during the trial or hearing.

 No outside A/V equipment may be brought in for use without submitting the request form and meeting with the County’s A/V technician prior to the scheduled court date.